-For the Audio Story assignment I chose to create an ad for assumed campaign Animal Rights PNW – a real local activist Facebook page.
-To view the draft audio Visit the Audio Story: Draft page.
+For the Audio Story assignment, I chose to create an ad for assumed campaign Animal Rights PNW – a real local activist Facebook page.
+To view the draft of the audio story, visit the Audio Story: Draft page.

 After reading the feedback to my ad, I recognized several issues: